Investing in shares guide, Basics of share market in India

 We have several pages that explain the basics of Indian Stock markets and how to start share market investment in India.
 We also explain how you can open a Demat account in India and how to use the Demat account to buy and sell shares online.
 The trick to successful investment in Indian stock market is to find the right shares.

-There is a misconception that investing in Shares is like gambling.
-This is not true at all, no way is investing in shares gambling.
-Please note that we are talking about investing in shares for long term and not trading in Shares and derivatives, which is a different thing altogether and is explained in our page about Derivative Trading in Futures and Options.
+Many people are afraid of investing in Shares because they think investing in Shares is like gambling.
+This is not true at all.
+Please note that we are talking about investing in stocks for long term.
+Trading in Shares and derivatives is a different thing altogether and we explain about this in our page about Derivative Trading in Futures and Options.

-To illustrate this we have below graphs of the actual values of the best known stock market gauge in India, the BSE SENSEX (Bombay Stock Exchange Sensitive Index).
-The BSE SENSEX index is a daily value obtained by adding the daily share price of 30 best companies in India who are judged to be well managed and stable (some companies share values are given more weightage).
+To illustrate this, we have below graphs of the actual values of the best-known stock market gauge in India, the BSE SENSEX.
+The BSE SENSEX index is a daily value obtained by adding the daily share price of 30 best companies in India who are judged to be well managed and stable (some companies shares are given more weightage).

 Biggest stock market crashes in India

 The next big crisis of the SENSEX was in 2008 when the world markets crashed.
 In 2008 the high and low of the BSE SENSEX was 21,206 and 7,697.
-This was a very critical year for the economies all over the world, but as you can see the SENSEX recovered even from this global crisis, and is today in 2015 at its highest peak hovering over 32,000.
+This was a very critical year for the economies all over the world, but as you can see the SENSEX recovered even from this global crisis, and is today in 2017 at its highest peak hovering over 32,000.

-BSE SENSEX index history, values from 1991 to 2014
+BSE SENSEX value history, values from 1991 to 2020

 The table below shows the Opening and closing value of the BSE SENSEX for each year starting from 1991 till today in 2015.
-The high and low values of each year is also given.
-There is a steady rise in the the average value of the top shares in India represented by the BSE SENSEX.
+The high and low values of each year are also given.
+There is a steady rise in the average value of the top shares in India represented by the BSE SENSEX.